 Buyers want to know as much about you as they can to help answer these questions: Are you reliable?
 What markets do you serve?
 Are your capabilities able to meet their project requirements?

-Surveys have shown that the purchasing decisions of industrial buyers are most heavily influenced by detailed technical information about the products/services they are sourcing.
-Common content and pages that attract new customers are:
+Surveys have shown that the purchasing decisions of industrial buyers are most heavily influenced by detailed technical information about the products/services they are sourcing, which is why common content and pages that attract new customers are:

 - Part-level specifications